felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 All light creates shadow.
 When it comes to giftedness, there is one major downside.
-When you are used to being good at everything, as soon as you no longer are for a particular activity, your ego probably won't be able to handle it, so you often give up too easily.
+When you are used to being good at everything, as soon as you no longer are for a particular activity, your ego can't handle it, so you often give up too easily.
 This comes at a price that is worth more than talent: **lack of grit**.